2DegreesInvesting/ds.tidyeda/03_variation/README.md

 ### Questions

--   Why explore your data?
+Exploratory Data Analysis (EDA):

+-   Why?
 To understand your data.

--   How to explore your data?
+-   How?
 Using **questions** as tools to focus on a specific part of your data.

-Two types of questions are always useful:
+Questions that are always useful:

 -   What type of **variation** occurs within my variables?